 An atrial septal defect allows oxygen-rich (red) blood to pass from the left atrium, through the abnormal opening in the septum (the wall) between the two atria, and then mix with oxygen-poor (blue) blood in the right atrium.

 A ventricular septal defect allows oxygen-rich (red) blood to pass from the left ventricle, through the opening in the septum (the wall) between the two ventricles, and then mix with oxygen-poor (blue) blood in the right ventricle.

 Abnormalities of the mitral or tricuspid valves allow blood that should be moving forward from the ventricle into either the pulmonary artery or the aorta to instead flow backward into the atria.
 This leakage of the mitral or tricuspid valves is called regurgitation.

-Atrioventricular canal defects occur in a small percentage of congenital heart disease cases and are more common in infants with Down syndrome.
+Atrioventricular canal defects occur in a small portion of congenital heart disease cases and are more common in infants with Down syndrome.

 What causes atrioventricular canal?

 The heart forms during the first 8 weeks of fetal development.
 It begins as a hollow tube, then partitions within the tube develop that eventually become the septa (or walls) dividing the right side of the heart from the left.
 Atrial and ventricular septal defects occur when the partitioning process does not occur completely, leaving openings in the atrial and ventricular septum.
 The valves that separate the upper and lower heart chambers are being formed in the latter portion of this period, and they too do not develop properly.

 Genetic influences may contribute to the development of atrioventricular canal.
 Consider the following: